Hip-Hop-Xpress/hhx-api/README.md

 * [Endpoints](#endpoints-electric_plug)

 ## Current Progress :hammer:
 The current development version of the API is up and running.
-You can view the in-progress documentation on the [Wiki](https://github.com/Hip-Hop-Xpress/hhx-api/wiki).
+You can view the in-progress documentation and even use the development version by going to the [Wiki](https://github.com/Hip-Hop-Xpress/hhx-api/wiki).

-The API will continue to be developed over the course of the year.
+This is a work-in-progress project that is being continually developed and updated.

 ## Collections :books: